S-Dey/ElementX/README.md

 Turbo C++ 3.0 with the BGI library.

 ## Notes

-  - Turbo C++ is discontinued and so are you encouraged to look away from it.
+  - Turbo C++ is discontinued and ancient.
+So, you might run into troubles running it under DOSBox in the latest version of Windows.
-  - You can only use this project to get some idea about how the BGI graphics library used to work.
   - Unless you are an Indian Class 12 student who is supposed to work in the ancient Turbo C++, you shouldn't consider it a rock-solid project to contribute to.